mkristian/dm-ldap-adapter/README.txt

 == FEATURES/PROBLEMS:

-* the net-ldap has some issues with not closing the connections when an exception/error got raised
+* the net-ldap has some issues with not closing the connections when an exception/error got raised, with limit the search result to 126 entries which gets fixed by making consecutives searches and collect the result.

-* error from the ldap server are only logged and do not raise any exceptions (to be changed in next release)
+* error from the ldap server are only logged and do not raise any exceptions (to be changed in next release) with one exception: when creating a new ldap entry a duplicated entry will raise DataMapper::PersistenceError

 == SYNOPSIS: